DevOps in banking

 DevOps requires a unique blend of development, operations, and automation expertise.
 Many traditional banking institutions may lack employees with the necessary skills to fully embrace this new approach.
 This can cause problems with selecting tools, automating configuration, and integrating DevOps practices with existing workflows.

-To address this challenge, banks can invest in training programs to equip their existing staff with the necessary DevOps skills.
+To address this challenge, banks can invest in training programs to equip their existing staff with the necessary DevOps skills and open culture.
 Additionally, attracting talent with relevant experience from other industries that have embraced DevOps can be a valuable strategy.

 Cultural shift and communication

 While change is crucial for growth, it can be unsettling for those used to doing things a certain way.
 The key to making DevOps work is taking it slow and steady.
-Only then DevOps principles can be smoothly ingrained in the company culture.
+Only then DevOps principles can be smoothly ingrained into devops pipeline and the company culture.

 Another significant hurdle for DevOps adoption in banking is the challenge of establishing a unified set of metrics and parameters for success.
 Traditionally, Dev and Ops teams have operated with distinct goals, working systems, and even toolsets.
 This can make integrating their tools and finding common ground for measurement a tedious process.
-To overcome this, teams must agree upon a mutually beneficial set of metrics.
+To overcome this, teams must agree upon a mutually beneficial set of metrics for data analytics.

 Unlike past IT initiatives where success might be narrowly defined by cost reduction, DevOps success in banking requires a more holistic approach.
 The parameters for success should be established by seasoned experts who can quantify the true value delivered to customers.
 This value could encompass factors like faster time-to-market for new financial products, improved customer experience through digital channels, and increased operational efficiency.
 By focusing on these broader metrics, banks can ensure DevOps adoption truly benefits the organization as a whole.